Bp. Kicanas on Catholic pro-abortion politicians

 Kicanas: . . .We may find ourselves hamstrung in terms of our capacity to change legislation, or the thinking of legislators. . .

 Peters: Both the question and the answer show, I think, a misunderstanding of the fact that abortion was imposed on states by federal judicial fiat, not by state or federal legislative action.
-Short of a constitutional amendment, there is no way for federal or state legislators to "overturn" Roe and Doe
+Short of a constitutional amendment, there is no way for federal or state legislators to "overturn" Roe and Doe.

 Ironically, though, precisely when some Catholic thinkers like Doug Kmiec and Nick Cafardi are throwing in the towel on getting Roe and Doe reversed, we actually see more justices on the Supreme Court with deep misgivings about the legalization of abortion than ever before!
-Chances are increasingly good that abortion will
+Chances are increasingly good that abortion will be returned to the states, whereupon state-based legislative activity would erupt on this topic.

 Allen: Some argue that you can be genuinely opposed to abortion, yet as a matter of prudential judgment believe that it would be counter-productive to try to make abortion illegal.
 Do you think it's possible to reconcile that with the teaching of the church?